Network Data and Analysis

 Edge List

-An edge list is a matrix where each row indicates an edge.
-In an undirected graph, an edge is represented by a pair \((i,j)\), indicating a connection between vertices \(i\) and \(j\).
-For directed graphs, the order of the vertices in each pair denotes the direction of the edge, from the first vertex to the second.
-In weighted graphs, a third column can be added to each pair to represent the weight of the edge.
+An edge list is a matrix (or data frame) where each row represents an edge between two vertices.
+In an undirected graph, an edge is given by a pair \((i,j)\), indicating a connection between vertices \(i\) and \(j\).
+Because the relation has no direction, the pairs \((i,j)\) and \((j,i)\) represent the same edge.
+For directed graphs, the order of the vertices in each pair matters: an entry \((i,j)\) indicates a tie from vertex \(i\) to vertex \(j\).

 • Space Efficiency for Sparse Graphs: Edge lists are particularly space-efficient for representing sparse graphs where the number of edges is much lower than the square of the number of vertices, as they only store the existing edges.